francoisLaliberteDavignon/MemoMinder/README.md

 yarn start
 ```
 ## Contributing
 Contributions are always welcome!
-For any interests, questions and contributions, please DM me.
+For any interests, questions and contributions, please DM me!